douglasheld2/clx000-qt6-plugin/README.md

 ## Installation

 ### System-wide usage
-Copy the module to the system Qt5 installation into the `plugins/canbus` directory.
+Copy the module to the system Qt6 installation into the `plugins/canbus` directory.
+For example, `cp clx000canbus.so Qt/6.7.2/gcc_64/plugins/canbus/ `

 ### Application local usage.
+Copy the module to the application's plugin directory, with similar directory structure.
+For example, `cp clx000canbus.dylib Applications/SavvyCAN.app/Contents/PlugIns/canbus/ `.
+The `canbus` directory may first need to be created.
-Create the same structure as above under the applications plugins folders, such that the module is present in `plugins_folder/canbus`.
-The application must have been built with the local path for loading modules.
+Note, The application must have been built with the local path for loading modules.

 ----
 ## About the CLX000